-After the submission deadline, all proposals are ranked by the ALMA Proposal Review Committee (APRC), which makes a recommendation to the ALMA director on the scheduling of ALMA projects for the coming period.
-Note that there is only one international proposal review committee for all ALMA proposals.
+After the submission deadline, all proposals submitted during the Main Call are ranked by the ALMA Proposal Review Committee (APRC), which makes a recommendation to the ALMA director on the scheduling of ALMA projects for the coming period.
+Proposals submitted during the Atacama Compact Array (ACA) stand-alone Supplemental Call are ranked through a distributed peer review process.

-2.3 The preparation of the Phase 2 material
+3.3 The preparation of the Phase 2 material

 Pls are responsible for the submission of their Phase 2 Science Goals (SGs).
 Pls will be notified by email on the ranking of their project as well as on the timeline for the submission of their Phase 2 material.
 Pls can request assistance with the validation of their SGs from their CS, that will be assigned to all accepted A-, B-, and C-rated projects.
 Minor mistakes on the positions, velocities or frequencies can be corrected by the Pls directly.
 Major changes that might change the scientific content of the program or clash with another approved project, need special permission and should be requested via a special Helpdesk ticket.
+Pls are not requested to submit their validated SGs for the ACA stand-alone Supplemental Call.